blacklightpy/vaultofknowledge/06. Collected Knowledge/QOwnNotes+.md

 		- I've seen people, especially Indians, who think of other people who say tough words they can't understand as superior
 		- But the thing is, anyone who says random nonsense or something with a poor sentence structure is also unintelligible to anyone.
 		- This is especially the case when the language used is a foreign language which many people are not familiar with - and especially in the case of India, people would hold those who can speak English to a high status.
-		- People could also make up words (fill)
+		- People could also make up words to mean arbitrary things, and no one would know what they are referring to, and if they
 		- The problem is that people are attracted (to mystery)
 		- (because they don't know how sentences work)
 	- The Principle